 How can we make that quality a promise or vow, especially on your part?

-“I trust her with everything” - What does that mean?
+“I trust her.” - What does that mean?
 Can you think of a simple example of showing trust in your day-to-day life?
 Maybe it’s so subtle you haven’t realised it’s a show of trust between the two of you?
 Maybe it’s even something that gets on your nerves?
-Or maybe it’s something that gets on your nerves?

 Let’s also bring in the other principle of “Be specific” and the memo around using comedy – know your fiancé!